 This is exactly how a dog looks when it is threatening: lips curled back and baring closed teeth and growling.
-And it's an interesting word-choice by the author, painting a vivid picture for readers and hinting of the unleashed violence that Heathcliff is capable of.
+And it's an interesting word choice by the author, painting a vivid picture for readers and hinting at the unleashed violence that Heathcliff is capable of.

 Additionally, it may well be a foreshadowing of the teeth that Lockwood will soon encounter inside Wuthering Heights.

-The herd of possessed swine could have had no worse spirits in them than those animals of yours, sir.— Lockwood
+The herd of possessed swine could have had no worse spirits in them than those animals of yours, sir.

 Dogs Perfectly Reflect the Atmosphere at the Heights